Fola Adeola: Civic work

 Adeola established the FATE Foundation in 2000.
 FATE is a non-governmental organisation which aims to encourage entrepreneurship, using a mix of training, mentoring, loan support and consulting to support young Nigerians.
-To date it has served over 30,000 young Nigerian entrepreneurs, of which over 65% are fully employed by their businesses and are employing on average about four staff.

 FATE opened an innovation centre in Abeokuta, the Institute for Venture Design, in collaboration with the Centre for Design Research at Stanford University, which runs an entrepreneurship program focused on engineering, technology, and innovation, and which aims to promote development of industry in Nigeria.

 Adeola served as a member of the Global Advisory Committee on Philanthropy of the World Economic Forum for four years.
 In 2001, he was invited to join twenty-four other business leaders for the Aspen Institute ISIB Annual Business Leaders Dialogue in Aspen, Colorado.
 In May 2004, he was appointed Commissioner on the Commission for Africa by the British Prime Minister Tony Blair.

-He was a Council member, and is Fellow of the Institute of Chartered Accountants of Nigeria and is also Fellow of the Institute of Directors of Nigeria.
+He was a Council member and is Fellow of the Institute of Chartered Accountants of Nigeria and is also Fellow of the Institute of Directors of Nigeria.